hashicorp/terraform-provider-azurerm/website/docs/r/managed_lustre_file_system.html.markdown

 * `sku_name` - (Required) The SKU name for the Azure Managed Lustre File System.
 Possible values are `AMLFS-Durable-Premium-40`, `AMLFS-Durable-Premium-125`, `AMLFS-Durable-Premium-250` and `AMLFS-Durable-Premium-500`.
 Changing this forces a new resource to be created.

 * `storage_capacity_in_tb` - (Required) The size of the Azure Managed Lustre File System in TiB.
-Possible values are between 8 and 128.
-It could be divided by 8.
+Possible values are between 8 and 128 and must be divisible by 8.
 Changing this forces a new resource to be created.

 * `subnet_id` - (Required) The resource ID of the Subnet that is used for managing the Azure Managed Lustre file system and for client-facing operations.
-This subnet should have at least a /24 subnet mask within the VNET's address space.
+This subnet should have at least a /24 subnet mask within the Virtual Network's address space.
 Changing this forces a new resource to be created.

 * `zones` - (Required) A list of availability zones for the Azure Managed Lustre File System.
 Changing this forces a new resource to be created.